gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - `Component` hierarchy
     - `Component` is in `org.gradle.api.component` package.
     - `PrebuiltLibrary` is actually a prebuilt native library.
+- Should rename `ResourceSet` to `JvmResourceSet`
+- Java lang plugin is called `JavaLanguagePlugin`, other language plugins are called, for example, `CLangPlugin`.
+- Java compilation options per binary.
 - `LanguageRegistration.applyToBinary()` should be replaced, instead use the output file types for the language and input file types for the binary.
 - Use this to handle windows resources:
     - For windows binaries, add window `res` files as a candidate input file type.
     - For windows resources source files, the output type is `res`.
     - Fail if windows resources are input to a component for which there are no windows binaries.
+- `PolymorphicDomainObjectContainer.containerWithType()` should instead override `withType()`.

 ## Feature: Plugin defines a custom library type